Grand Teton Weather - Climbing Decision Support Page

 Lower Saddle Wind Speeds 2019 - 11,600'

-Unlike much of Wyoming, Jackson Hole's valley floor is not know for high wind speeds.
+Unlike much of Wyoming, Jackson Hole's valley floor is not known for high wind speeds.

 The Lower Saddle's wind speeds usually die down to a more manageable level once you get a little ways above the saddle.
 Higher wind speeds can reappear at the Upper Saddle but it is unlikely that you will find the same rocket-ship wind speeds that one finds at the Lower Saddle unless it's just one of the days.